m-kupiec/compendium-javascript/README.md

 > 📖 [The Modern JavaScript Tutorial](https://javascript.info/object-copy)

-Variable assigned to an object stores its reference not the object itself
+Variable assigned to an object stores its reference, not the object itself

 Copying a variable assigned to an object copies the reference